Collective identity and representing ourselves

 3) Explain Baudrillard's theory of 'media saturation' in one paragraph.
 You may need to research it online to find out more.
 Jean Baudrillard argued that modern society is “media saturated,” meaning people are constantly surrounded by media images, messages, and simulations.
 Because we consume so much media every day, the line between reality and representation becomes blurred.
 Baudrillard suggested that media does not simply reflect reality but often replaces it with constructed versions of reality, known as simulacra.
 As a result, people may base their identities and understanding of the world on media images rather than real experiences.

 4) Is your presence on social media an accurate reflection of who you are?
-Have you ever added or removed a picture from a social media site purely because of what it says about the type of person you are?
+Have you ever added or removed a picture from a social media site purely because of what it says about the type of person you are? i don't post on social media.

 5) What is your opinion on 'data mining'?
 Are you happy for companies to sell you products based on your social media presence and online search terms?
 Is this an invasion of privacy?
+I think it can be useful because it allows companies to recommend products that people might actually want.

 Task 2: Media Magazine cartoon